 Are you on the hunt for a new Event Planner position?
 The first step in landing a new role is to make sure your resume is up to par.
-To do this, check out Event Planner resume sample and then pick your favorite one to use as a template.
+To do this, check out the Event Planner resume samples and pick your favorite one to use as a template.

 2. Professional Summary / Career Objective: